 A packet with Format 0 MPEG-2/H.264 Video data has the basic structure shown in Figure 10-71.
 Note that the width of the structure is not related to any number of bits.
-Figure 10-71 is merely intended to represent relative placement of data in the packet.
+This figure is merely intended to represent relative placement of data in the packet.